paweljakubas/j-data-analysis/chapters/inverted-table.md

 We might want more fine-grained control over ordering.
 For example, we might request to order `date` by ascending order and within the same values of `date` order further via `tenor`.
 In order to achieve that we need to change how ranking matrix looks like.
+As `date` is the first column and `tenor` the third we will have ranking matrix with second and fourth row equal to being 0 rows.
 ```j
    ]ranking1=: ((<(<0),(<0)){ranking&> }.week) ,0, ((<(<0),(<2)){ranking&> }.week) ,: 0
  0  6 12 18 24  0  6 12 18 24 0 6 12 18 24  0  6 12 18 24  0  6 12 18 24 0 6 12 18 24